bounty-country/bountycountry-python/README.md

 ### Get a specific time range within a stream

-The last 24 hours of data for a stream can be queried as a specific range using `bountycountry.getStreamRange`.
+A specific time range in the last 24 hours of data in a stream can be queried using `bountycountry.getStreamRange`.

 Timestamps must be expressed in EpochTime format integers:
 ```python